RobTillaart/MCP3424/README.md

 - **bool setChannel(uint8_t channel = 0)** not to be used for the MCP3421 as
 it has only one channel.
 Default is channel 0, parameter should be less than the value of **getMaxChannels()**.
-- **uint8_t getChannel()** returns chosen channel, 0 based. e
+- **uint8_t getChannel()** returns chosen channel (default 0).
 - **bool setGain(uint8_t gain = 1)** set gain to 1,2,4, or 8.
 Other values will return false and not change the setting.
 - **uint8_t getGain()** returns the set gain (default 1).
 - **bool setResolution(uint8_t bits = 12)** set the bit resolution 12,14,16 or 18.
 Other values will return false and not change the setting.
-- **uint8_t getResolution()** returns the set resolution.
+- **uint8_t getResolution()** returns the set resolution (default 12).
 - **void setContinuousMode()** idem.
 - **void setSingleShotMode()** idem.
-- **uint8_t getMode()** idem.
+- **uint8_t getMode()** returns 0 for singleShot and 1 for continuous.

 The set function write their changes directly to the device.
 It might be better to have one function to set all parameters in one call.
 To be investigated.

 The library caches the last configuration, it is not read back from the device.
+This might be added in the future.

 ## Future

 #### Must

+- investigate reading of ready flag
 - get hardware to test.
   - redo interface for MCP3424 if needed.
-- investigate ready flag
-- investigate continuous vs single shot.
+- investigate continuous vs single shot mode.
 - improve documentation
+  - Table of addresses.

 #### Should

-- implement support for (separate classes ?)
-  - 18 bit, MCP3421/MCP3422/MCP3423
-  - 16 bit: MCP3426/MCP3427/MCP3428 (no 18 bit so not 100% compatible)
 - test on different boards.
+- optimize performance
-- optimize performance (a lot of same math in conversion to voltage)
+  - same math in conversion to voltage (for consecutive reads)
 - optimize setting all configuration in one function call.
+  - **setConfig(channel, resolution, gain, mode)** ?
+  - getter needed?
-- PowerOnReset function for configuration
+- implement PowerOnReset function for configuration
+- check performance I2C with HW

 #### Could

+- implement maxResolution (combine with maxChannels? in one "maxValue" byte)
+  - check range in setResolution().
+- extract gain and resolution from the config byte to reduce storage.
+  - like getMode().
+- extend examples
+  - array of ADC's
+  - mcp3424_plotter

 #### Wont